Michael0812/blackandwhite/TESTING.md

 `script: SECRET_KEY="whatever" manage.py test`

+- Sometimes the background images is not responsive on some iPhone devices depends on apple updates
 - Also, many other small issues was solving during this project.
 I was doing many research, talking with people in Slack community, my mentor, tutors.